Revision of Church Electoral Rolls

 Wednesday 9.30am public Eucharist at St John's, Yealand

-• A maximum of 45 people can attend the service.
-We have decided not to use a booking system, so if more than 45 people come, those not able to stay will be given priority the following week.
+- A maximum of 50 people can attend the service at St Oswald's; a maximum of 30 people can attend the sevice at St Johns.
+We have decided not to use a booking system, so if more people come than the capacity permits, those not able to stay will be given priority the following week.

 Please note the following Government advice.